Hausdorff and packing dimensions and measures for nonlinear transversally non-conformal thin solenoids: Packing measure

 By construction all $f^k(H_{m-k}\cap V_{[\a n(\e, m-k)]})$ (regular and not regular) are unions of `rectangles' $H_m\cap V_{[\a n]}$ because $[\a n(\e, m-k)]\le [\a n]$.
 So their $f^{[\a n]}$-images are unions of entire $H_{[\a n]+m}$'s.

-The conclusion is that for each $m, n=n(\e,m)$ the union $\bH (m,n, \reg)$ of all `regular' (more precisely $f^{[\a n]+k}$-images of regular, see also Step 3) $H_{m+[\a n]}$'s whose $\pi_{x,y}$-projections intersect at most bounded number of others (not only `regular'\footnote{ In Proof of Lemma \ref{Lip_full_meas} and in Proof of Theorem A \ref{Main Theorem} we just removed irregular horizontal cylinders, with union given $n$ of measure tending to 0 by Birkhoff ergodic theorem, and eventually with $\limsup_{n\to\infty}$ of measure 0.
-These unions could be proved even to be of exponentially decreasing measure $\mu$ if we referred to large deviations Lemma, \ref{LD} .
+The conclusion is that for each $m, n=n(\e,m)$ the union $\bH^{\rm b} (m, \reg)$ of all `regular' (more precisely $f^{[\a n]+k}$-images of regular, see also Step 3) $H_{m+[\a n]}$'s whose $\pi_{x,y}$-projections intersect at most \underline{bounded} number of others in the same $H_{[\a n]}$, not only `regular'\footnote{ In Proof of Lemma \ref{Lip_full_meas} and in Proof of Theorem \ref{Main Theorem} (Theorem A) we just removed irregular horizontal cylinders, with union given $n$ of measure tending to 0 by Birkhoff ergodic theorem, and eventually with $\limsup_{n\to\infty}$ of measure 0.
+These unions could be even proven to be of exponentially decreasing measure $\mu$ if we referred to the large deviations Lemma \ref{LD}.
 Here we have additional summing over $k$ which makes these irregular unions of measure larger than a positive constant for all $n$ and depending on $n$.
-If we removed them, we would risk with removing everything.} $\hat H'_{m+[\a n]}$'s, together with the union of all not `regular' ones, to be estimated in the next step, has measure $\mu$ at least $\frac12$.
+If we removed them, we would risk removing everything.} $\hat H'_{m+[\a n]}$'s, together with the union of all `irregular' ones, to be estimated in Step 3, has measure $\mu$ at least $\frac12$.

 We write `bounded number' rather than not intersecting at all, since we have not taken care of intersections of $\hat H_{m-k}\cap \hat H'_{m-k}$ for $m-k< m_0$, i.e. after acting by $\hat f^{k+[\a n]}$ the intersections of $\hat H'_{m+[\a n]}$ and $\hat H_{m+[\a n]}$ being `close neighbour' cylinders with coding different at most on positions $-(m+[\a n]),..., -(m+[\a n]-m_0)$.